 Note: Restrooms and picnic shelters that are free-standing and not part of another building should not be considered a federal building.

 76-10-508.
-Discharge of firearm from a vehicle, near a highway, or in direction of any person, building, or vehicle -- Penalties.
+Discharge of firearm from a vehicle, near a highway, or in direction of specified items -- Penalties.

-(1) (a) A person may not discharge any kind of dangerous weapon or firearm:
+(1) (a) An individual may not discharge a dangerous weapon or firearm:

 (i) from an automobile or other vehicle;

-(iii) at any road signs placed upon any highways of the state;
+(iii) at a road sign placed upon any highways of the state;

 (iv) at any communications equipment or property of public utilities including facilities, lines, poles, or devices of transmission or distribution;

-(v) at railroad equipment or facilities including any sign or signal;
+(v) at railroad equipment or facilities including a sign or signal;

-(vi) within Utah State Park buildings, designated camp or picnic sites, overlooks, golf courses, boat ramps, and developed beaches; or
+(vi) within a Utah State Park building, designated camp or picnic sites, overlooks, golf courses, boat ramps, and developed beaches; or

 (vii) without written permission to discharge the dangerous weapon from the owner or person in charge of the property within 600 feet of: